Chinese cuisine: Relation to Chinese philosophy and religion

 Food plays various roles in social and cultural life.
 In Chinese folk religion, ancestor veneration is conducted by offering food to ancestors and Chinese festivals involve the consumption and preparation of specific foods which have symbolic meanings attached to them.
 Specific religions in China have their own cuisines such as the Taoist diet, Buddhist cuisine and Chinese Islamic Cuisine.

 The Kaifeng Jews in Henan province once had their own Chinese Jewish cuisine but the community has largely died out in the modern era and not much is known about the specifics of their cuisine but they did influence foods eaten in their region and some of their dishes remain.
 Chinese dishes with purported Kaifeng Jewish roots include Kaifeng xiao long bao, Mayuxing bucket-shaped chicken, Chrysanthemum hot pot, and Four Treasures.

 Food also plays a role in daily life.
 The formality of the meal setting can signify what kind of relationship people have with one another, and the type of food can indicate ones' social status and their country of origin.
 In a formal setting, up to sixteen of any combination of hot and cold dishes would be served to respect the guests.
 On the other hand, in a casual setting, people would eat inexpensive meals such as at food stalls or homemade food.
 The typical disparity in food in the Chinese society between the wealthy and everyone below that group lies in the rarity and cost of the food or ingredient, such as shark fins and bear paws.

-Depending on whether one goes for rice or anything that is made of wheat flour such as noodle or bread as their main source of food, people within similar culture or of different background can assume other's country of origin from the south or north of China.
+Depending on whether one chooses to have rice or a meal that is made of wheat flour such as bread or noodles as their main source of food, people within a similar culture or of a different background can make an assumption of the other's country of origin from the south or north of China.
 Different foods have different symbolic meanings.
 Mooncakes and dumplings are symbolic of the Mid-autumn festival and the Spring Festival, respectively.
 Pear symbolizes bad luck due to its similarity in pronunciation of 'away' in the native language and noodle means living a long life for its length.

 In Chinese philosophy, food frequently conveys a message.
-A Chinese philosophy I Ching says, “Gentlemen use eating as a way to attain happiness.
+A Chinese philosophy I Ching says, "Gentlemen use eating as a way to attain happiness.
 They should be aware of what they say, and refrain from eating too much."

-Chinese culture has guidelines in how and when food are eaten.
-Chinese people typically eat three meals a day.
-Breakfast is served around 6–9am, lunch is served around 12–2pm, and dinner is served around 6–9pm.
-Within the Chinese culture, families do follow different traditions.
-In some families, the elderly members and youngsters get their meal first, then the mother and father, and then the children and teenagers.
-Other families have the male and female eat separately at different seating area.
-Whatever tradition the family decide to follow, it is intended to show respect to members of the family.